Jeera Aloo Recipe: Dhaba-Style Ghee-Roasted Potatoes

 Step 1: The Secret to Perfect Potatoes

-- Boil Correctly: Boil potatoes with their skin on until they are 90% cooked.
-A knife should pass through, but they should offer slight resistance.
-If they are mushy, the dish is ruined.
+- Boil correctly: Boil potatoes with skin on until 90% cooked.
+A knife should pass through with slight resistance.
+Mushy potatoes ruin the dish.

 Step 2: Tempering (The Tadka)

-- Heat 3 tablespoons of ghee in a heavy-bottomed pan or iron kadhai (wok) on medium flame.
+- Heat 3 tbsp ghee in a heavy-bottomed pan or iron kadhai on medium flame.

 - Add 1.5 tbsp cumin seeds.
-Let them crackle and turn a deep brown (but not black).
-This releases the earthy aroma.
+Let them crackle and turn deep brown β not black.

-- Add ¼ tsp hing and green chilies.
-Sauté for 10 seconds.
+- Add ΒΌ tsp hing and green chilies.
+SautΓ© 10 seconds.

 Step 3: The Ghee Roast (Bhunao)

-- Add the cooled potato cubes to the pan.
+- Add cooled potato cubes to the pan.

-- DO NOT STIR immediately.
-Let them sit for 2 minutes on medium-high heat.
-This allows the bottom layer to get golden and crispy (the "Maillard reaction").
+- Do not stir immediately.
+Let them sit 2 minutes on medium-high heat so the bottom layer turns golden.

-- Gently toss the potatoes.
-Roast for another 2-3 minutes until most edges have a golden crust.
+- Gently toss.
+Roast 2-3 minutes more until most edges have a crust.

-- Add julienned ginger now (adding earlier burns it).
+- Add julienned ginger now β earlier addition burns.

 Step 4: Spicing It Up